Climate Change - A Quick Check

 Researchgate.net, Public Domain Each dot represents a 50 yr. progression.

 While it is highly likely that the movement of earth’s magnetic poles are contributing to climate change, how is that possible since air is not attracted to magnetism?
 Recent research found that the movement of earth’s magnetic poles is causing gravity waves which affect earth’s very high altitude magnetic radiation shield.
 That in turn affects air currents in the earth’s upper atmosphere.
-Other researchers found that changes to the magnetic radiation shield affected lower levels of the atmosphere which is where a lot of our weather happens.
+Other researchers found that changes to the magnetic radiation shield affected lower levels of the atmosphere which is where most of our weather happens.

 Could the movement of earth’s magnetic poles be affecting air and ocean currents another way?
 Curiously, while water is attracted to static electricity, water is repelled by magnetism.
-Could the higher density of water in atmospheric rivers and hurricanes be enough for them to be affected by the movement of earth’s magnetic poles?
+Could the higher density of water in atmospheric rivers and hurricanes be enough for them to be affected, even slightly, by the movement of earth’s magnetic poles?
 Could the differences in density due to temperature layers and salinity concentrations be enough to affect ocean currents?

 Yet if everything currently known about climate change conspired to reach its maximum cold phase at the same time, it still wouldn’t be cold enough to explain the abrupt 1,200 year long plunge back to the near ice age temperatures during the Younger Dryas (12,700 to 11,500 years ago).
 What caused that abrupt plunge and equally fast recovery?
 Could it happen again?
 The simplest explanation is the sun.
 We’ve always been told the sun’s strength doesn’t change.
 It might be time to rethink that.